UK GDPR & Data Protection Act 2018: Complete Guide to Face Blurring and License Plate Anonymization in Video Content

 - Behavioral and movement pattern data

-Special Category Personal Data (Article 9):
+Special Category Personal Data (Article 9) includes:

 - Biometric data including facial recognition templates